link-discord/mineflayer-auto-eat/README.md

 #### bot.autoEat.options.priority

-Acceptable Values are "saturation" or "foodPoints"
+Acceptable Values are "saturation", "foodPoints" or "auto"

-default: "saturation"
+default: "auto"

 #### bot.autoEat.options.startAt

 If the bot has less or equal food points than this value, the bot will start eating

 default: 16

+#### bot.autoEat.options.healthThreshold

+If the bot has less or equal health than this value and the bots priority is set to "auto", the bot will prioritize eating food with the highest saturation value and it will temporarily set startAt to 19

 #### bot.autoEat.options.bannedFood